See attached below the Communicable Disease Guidelines provided by the Department of Health.

 School Health Nurse

-Here at Woodland Grove we have a school nurse, Helen Box, who provides us with regular visits and consultations.
+Here at Woodland Grove we have a school nurse, Kate Carter, who provides us with regular visits and consultations.

 Message From the School Health Nurse

 The National Health & Medical Research Council (NH&MRC) recommends that children attending Kindy have the following booster immunisations: